QuantSysBio/aSPIRE/README.md

 protein_name: IL37b
 spAngle: 0.7
 qVal: 0.01
+RT: 150
 skyline_report: MS1_HPR
 ```
 Specify the protein_name for which you would like to obtain kinetics in the corresponding line.
-Cut-offs for spectral angles and q-values should remain unchanged, unless there is a concrete reason to change them.
+Cut-offs for spectral angles, q-values and retention time error should remain unchanged, unless there is a concrete reason to change them.

 ## execution
 ### general remarks on I/O
 Please make sure to follow exactly the instructions given above.
 As an input, the user must have:
-- inSPIRE final assignments and features in `data/inSPIRE`
+- inSPIRE final assignments in `data/inSPIRE`
 - protein sequences in `data/sequences`
 - Furthermore, you will need MS `.raw` files and access to a Windows machine that has [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view) installed.